 Melting is accomplished by injecting energy to the charge materials in the form of electrical energy through three numbers graphite electrodes.
 Carbon injected inside the furnace reacts with oxygen producing CO, which bubbles through the bath creating foamy slag.
 The excess CO reacts with oxygen, converting to CO2, again generating heat.
 Oxygen will react with several components present in the bath including silicon; manganese; phosphorus and sulphur.
 The oxides thus formed will end up in the slag.
 In arc furnace charged materials get melted at about 1800°C.

-Once sufficient charge has been melted and enough space has been created, second charge can be taken and the process is repeated.
-Once the final charge has been melted and is reached at melt stage, Temperature measurement is taken and sample is drawn for determining the amount of oxygen to be blown during refining.
+Once sufficient charge has been melted and enough space has been created, the second charge can be taken and the process is repeated.
+Once the final charge has been melted and is reached at melt stage, Temperature measurement is taken and the sample is drawn for determining the amount of oxygen to be blown during refining.

-Refining means reduction of undesirable elements in steel like sulphur, Phosphorus etc and also bringing down the carbon to required levels.
+Refining means the reduction of undesirable elements in steel like sulphur, Phosphorus etc and also bringing down the carbon to required levels.

 Phosphorus and sulphur which cannot be removed from Induction Furnace can be easily removed in EAF.
 Phosphorous is removed in the early stage of refining.
-Sulphur is removed as sulphides in slag and is better achieved during reducing stage.
+Sulphur is removed as sulphides in slag and is better achieved during the reducing stage.

 De-slagging is the process by which the slag layer above the steel is removed from the furnace.
 This process is important for removing impurities from the molten material.

-The furnace is titled towards the slag door for slag removal.
+The furnace is tilted towards the slag door for slag removal.
 Phosphorus is transferred to the slag, during the early stage of the heating while the temperature is relatively low.
 The first de-slagging (at the beginning of refining) removes the substantial portion of the phosphorous (as P2O5) thus preventing phosphorous reversal to the metal.
 Typically during the refining state, the furnace may be de-slagged several times.

-After reaching the required temperature and composition, the tap hole is opened and metal is tapped into the ladle and sent to continuous casting unit for casting of billets, during the tapping process bulk alloys are based on the bath analysis for the desired steel grade.
+After reaching the required temperature and composition, the tap hole is opened and metal is tapped into the ladle and sent to continuous casting unit for the casting of billets, during the tapping process bulk alloys are based on the bath analysis for the desired steel grade.
 De-oxiders may be added to the steel to control the oxygen content, prior to further processing.
 This is commonly referred to as killing of steel.
 This is done by adding aluminum or silicon in the form of ferrosilicon or silicon manganese.